zfox23/Spatial-Audio-API-Examples/experiments/minecraft/hifimc/README.md

 ## Usage

+1. Install [Minecraft Forge](https://files.minecraftforge.net/) for Minecraft: Java Edition version 1.16
-1. After the mod is built at `build/libs/hifimc-VERSION.jar`, copy it to your `.minecraft/mods` folder, or the `mods` folder of your instance as applicable for your Minecraft launcher.
+2. After the mod is built at `build/libs/hifimc-VERSION.jar`, copy it to your `.minecraft/mods` folder, or the `mods` folder of your instance as applicable for your Minecraft launcher.
-2. Configure your modded instance to use the audio space JWT of your choice in `.minecraft/config/hifimc-client.toml`.
+3. Configure your modded instance to use the audio space JWT of your choice in `.minecraft/config/hifimc-client.toml`.
 An example config file is provided below:
 ```
 #Client configuration settings
 [general]